AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/login-user.md

 **Note:** `getAccountByUsername()` is provided for convenience and should be considered less reliable than `getAccountById()`.
 When possible use `getAccountById()`.

+In B2C scenarios your B2C tenant will need to be configured to return the `emails` claim on `idTokens` in order to use the `getAccountByUsername()` API.

 These APIs will return an account object or an array of account objects with the following signature:
 ```javascript
 {